yyf20001230/frank_yang/README.md

 ***Data-Driven Control in Uncertainty***: developing safe reinforcement learning and model predictive control strategies that can handle uncertainties and observation delays in dynamic environments.

-***Runtime Verification***: Equipping robots with real-time decision-making capabilities that continuously assess the safety of learned systems, especially in the presence of neural network controlled systems.
+***Safety Verification***: Equipping robots with decision-making capabilities that assess the safety of learned systems, especially in the presence of neural network controlled systems.

 ***Skill-Based Learning***: Developing long-horizon skill acquisition from expert demonstration.
 This includes creating benchmark metrics and high-fidelity real2sim and sim2real transfer.

 Please see my <a href="/frank_yang/assets/pdf/frank_cv.pdf" target="_blank">CV</a> for a full list of work, teaching, and other experiences.

 ## News
+- **[May 2025]** Submitted a paper on delayed offline RL to [NeurIPS 2025](https://neurips.cc/)
 - **[Demember 2024]** - Submitted a paper on delayed IRL to [L4DC 2025](https://learning-for-dynamics.github.io/)
 - **[October 2024]** - Invited talk to RV 2024
 - **[August 2024]** - Submitted POLAR-express to [Embedded Systems Week 2024](https://esweek.org/) tool presentation (Winner of ESSC 2024)